Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs

 where the loss function $\ell$ is:

 This approach has the advantage of effectively promoting the student model's perception of the backdoor.
-Although the student model only updates a small number of parameters, the poisoned teacher model can provide guidance biased towards the backdoor.
-This helps to keep the trigger features aligned with the target labels, enhancing the effectiveness of the backdoor attack and achieving Objective \ref{obj:1}.
+Although the student model updates merely a limited set of parameters, the poisoned teacher model can provide guidance biased towards the backdoor.
+This helps to keep the trigger features aligned with the target labels, enhancing the effectiveness of attack and achieving Objective \ref{obj:1}.

-{\bf Corollary 2: } Mutual information between the target labels \( y_b \in Y \) and the features \( Z_s \):
+{\bf Corollary 2: }Mutual information between the target labels \( y_b \in Y \) and the features \( Z_s \):

 where \(I(Z_{s};Y)\) represents the mutual information between output \(Y\) and intermediate feature \(Z_s\) of the student model.
-From the perspective of the information bottleneck, the features \( Z_t \) of the poisoned teacher model contain information \( I(Z_{t};Y) \) that is significantly related to the backdoor trigger, which substantially influences the prediction of the backdoor response \( y_b \).
-Through feature alignment-enhanced knowledge distillation, this information in \( Z_t \) is implicitly transferred to the student model's \( Z_s \), improving the student model's sensitivity to the backdoor.
-The whole backdoor attack enhancement algorithm is presented in Algorithm \ref{alg1} in the Appendix.
+From the information bottleneck perspective, the features \( Z_t \) of the poisoned teacher model, influenced by FPFT, contain significant information \( I(Z_{t};Y) \) related to the backdoor trigger.
+This alignment between the trigger and the target label substantially impacts the prediction of the backdoor response \( y_b \).
+Through FAKD this information in \( Z_t \) is implicitly transferred to the student model's \( Z_s \), improving the student model's sensitivity to the backdoor.
+The whole backdoor attack enhancement algorithm is presented in Algorithm \ref{alg1} in the Appendix \ref{appendix B}.